-Despite Internet, far-right radio is booming
+Despite the popularity of the Internet, far-right radio is booming.

 Ever since the anti-Semitic diatribes of Father Charles Coughlin in the 1930s, the radical American right has used radio as a powerful tool in its propaganda arsenal.
 But it has only been in the 1990s, with the mushrooming of the antigovernment "Patriot" movement, that extreme-right activists have come to fully utilize radio as a crucial medium.

 In recent years, their programming — on AM, FM, shortwave and low-power "micro-radio" stations — has burgeoned.
 Since the mid-1990s, shows by both the Patriot movement and a wide array of hate groups have aired on at least 366 AM stations, 40 FM stations and seven shortwave stations.
 Almost anywhere in America, the message can be heard.

 The hours of on-air, radical-right harangues are growing.
 On shortwave alone — programming that can be heard worldwide — monitors have seen an explosion, from five hours per week in 1990 to 238.5 hours per week this May.

 Even the advent of the Internet, a venue of choice for many extremists, has not slowed this dramatic growth.
 In fact, many radio shows can be downloaded from the Net and played back at listeners' convenience.